rmtuckerphx/jovo-enterprise-template-nodejs/README.md

 Example: `arn:aws:lambda:us-east-1:000000000000:function:myorg-enterprise-voiceapp-prod`

-If the `skillId` in `project.js` is not automatically updated for the proper stage when you run `jovo deploy`, then manually update the `skillId`.
+After running the `jovo deploy` command for a stage, copy the `skillId` value from `platforms/alexaSkill/.ask/config` and set the `skillId` for the corresponding stage in `project.js`.

 When you build a project, the `skillId` for the specified stage is set in the `platforms/alexaSkill/.ask/config` file.